redstrate/NativeLauncher/README.md

 # nativelauncher

+(This is no longer needed nor used by Astra.
+Dalamud can do this natively and better, see [my guide](https://docs.xiv.zone/concept/dalamud/) on how to call it.)

 This is an ACL bypass for Win32 apps, but specifically is used for [Dalamud](https://github.com/goatcorp/Dalamud) injection into FFXIV.
 This is a C++ alternative for
 [FFXIVQuickLauncher's own bypass which is in C#](https://github.com/goatcorp/FFXIVQuickLauncher/blob/master/src/XIVLauncher.Common.Windows/NativeAclFix.cs).
-This makes it usable for launchers which aren't in C# like [Astra](https://sr.ht/~redstrate/astra).
+This makes it usable for launchers which aren't in C# like [Astra](https://github.com/redstrate/astra).
 This is mainly used for external use (i.e. calling NativeLauncher as a wrapper).

 ## Usage
 * The first argument is the port number of your TCP server